 - 6. Select an access rule: - Allow all new devices to connect.
-With this setting, if you add a new device, it can access your network.
-You don't need to enter its MAC address on this page.
+With this setting, a new device can access your network.
+You don't need to enter the its MAC address.
+This is the default setting.
 We recommend that you leave this radio button selected. - Block all new devices from connecting.
-With this setting, if you add a new device, before it can access your network, you must enter its MAC address for an Ethernet connection and its MAC address for a WiFi connection in the allowed list.
+With this setting, a new device cannot access your router's Internet connection, but can still access your router's local network.
+Before a device accesses your router's Internet connection, you must enter its MAC address for an Ethernet connection and its MAC address for a WiFi connection in the allowed list.